chapel-lang/chapel/doc/release/platforms/README.sgi.rst

 =========================

 .. warning::
-    Chapel has not been recently tested on SGI Altix.
-The information presented here may be stale or inaccurate.
-If using Chapel on SGI Altix  is important to you, please let us know at chapel_info@cray.com.
+    Chapel has not been used on SGI Altix in several years.
+It is likely the information presented here is stale or outdated.
+If you are interested in using Chapel on SGI Altix, please let us know.

 The Chapel team does not have access to an SGI Altix for the purposes of testing, so this file describes the experiences that other users